bxrd/BxrdNet-Test/README.md

 To get started with BxrdNet, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/BxrdNet.git`
+1. Clone the repository: `git clone https://github.com/Bxrd/BxrdNet-Test.git`
 2. Install the dependencies: `npm install`

 ## Usage

-To use BxrdNet, follow these steps:

-1. [Add instructions on how to use your project here]
+I'm using this application as a test for BxrdNet

 ## Contributing